rgitrepo/kubernetes-beginner-to-pro/docs/day8/limitranges-and-resourcequotas.md

 #### What Happens if Pod Requests Exceed LimitRanges?

-If a Pod’s requested resources exceed the **LimitRange** values, Kubernetes will block the Pod’s creation.
-The system will return an error message stating which resource exceeded the limit, and the Pod will not be allowed to run until its resource requests fall within the acceptable range.
+If a Pod requests more resources than allowed by the **LimitRange**, the Pod creation will be denied, and Kubernetes will return an error message.
+For example, if the LimitRange specifies a maximum of 500m CPU and the Pod requests 600m, Kubernetes will prevent the Pod from being scheduled.

-Example Error:
 ```plaintext
 Error from server (Forbidden): pods "example-pod" is forbidden:
 maximum cpu usage per Container is 500m, but request is 600m